 In January, Athens usually receives around the same amount of rain as Tallinn.
 Athens gets 45 mm (1.8 in) of rain, while Tallinn receives 45 mm (1.8 in) of rain each month for the winter.

 Both Tallinn and Athens during the spring are popular places to visit.
 The activities around the city and the natural beauty are the main draw to Athens this time of year.
 Also, many travelers come to Tallinn for the natural beauty.

 Be prepared for some very cold days in Tallinn.
 In April, Athens is generally much warmer than Tallinn.
-Temperatures in Athens average around 16°C (60°F), and Tallinn stays around 4°C (39°F).
+Daily temperatures in Athens average around 16°C (60°F), and Tallinn fluctuates around 4°C (39°F).

 It's quite sunny in Athens.
 In the spring, Athens often gets more sunshine than Tallinn.
 Athens gets 226 hours of sunny skies this time of year, while Tallinn receives 186 hours of full sun.